 Lorra Brown is an associate professor at William Paterson University in Wayne, NJ.
 Brown develops and teaches graduate and undergraduate courses in public relations writing, public relations management, strategic marketing communication and corporate social responsibility.

-As a professor, internship coordinator and former senior PR agency executive, Brown has spent more than 25 years providing career and management guidance to students and PR professionals.
+As a professor, internship coordinator and former senior PR agency executive, Brown has spent nearly 30 years providing career and management guidance to students and PR professionals.
 Her office, room 109 (and this site’s namesake), is constantly filled with students and alumni seeking advice.
 This site features:

 - Public relations, corporate communication and integrated marketing insights